ReggieGH/Reginald-biostatistics-portfolio/README.md

 - **Research development** — building a portfolio of projects that highlight methodological contributions in areas such as Bayesian modeling, survival analysis, longitudinal data methods, and machine learning for health.
 - **Scholarly communication** — demonstrating clarity in documentation, transparency in workflow, and interdisciplinary impact through reproducible code and explanatory notes.

+By integrating foundational exercises, applied projects, and methodological notes, this portfolio reflects a commitment to advancing biostatistics not only as a tool for application but as a discipline of methodological innovation.